 Researchers may wish to include information in the informed consent process about legal protections for participants' genomic data, including protection against genetic discrimination.

-In addition, the Affordable Care Act of 2010 (ACA) prohibits issuers of health insurance from refusing coverage to patients or altering their premiums because they have "pre-existing conditions," including genetic diagnoses.
-The Congressional Research Service has published a report on the complementarity of GINA and ACA, which each offers some distinct protections against genetic discrimination for health insurance and employment purposes.
+In addition, the Affordable Care Act of 2010 (ACA) prohibits insurers from refusing coverage to patients or altering their premiums because they have "pre-existing conditions," including genetic diagnoses.
+The Congressional Research Service has published a report on the complementarity of GINA and ACA, each of which offers some distinct protections against genetic discrimination for health insurance and employment purposes.

-Certificates of Confidentiality serve as another mechanism to promote data confidentiality protection by protecting researchers and institutions from forced disclosure of identifying information on research participants.
+Certificates of Confidentiality (CoCs) are another mechanism to promote data confidentiality protection by prohibiting researchers from disclosing identifiable information about their research participants.
+As of October 2017, CoCs are automatically issued for all NIH-funded research continuing or beginning on or after December 13, 2016.
 These certificates apply in civil, criminal, administrative, legislative, or other proceedings, whether at the federal, state, or local level.
-However, certificates do not prevent voluntary disclosure of identifying information by researchers or participants, and they do not protect against other types of intentional or unintentional breaches of confidentiality.
-NIH has compiled information for investigators, institutional officials, and IRB members related to applying for a Certificate of Confidentiality, including instructions on how to do so and what information should be included in informed consent forms.
-The NIH GDS Policy encourages genomic data submitters and users to consider requesting a Certificate of Confidentiality, if relevant to their study design.
+However, certificates do not protect against other types of intentional or unintentional breaches of confidentiality.
+Non-federally funded investigators can also apply to obtain a CoC.
+NIH has compiled information for investigators, institutional officials, and IRB members who wish to apply for a CoC, including instructions on how to do so and what information about CoCs should be included in informed consent forms.

 Privacy and re-identification risks: